The Inspired Speaker Academy

 You don't need to know your speech word for word.
 You don't need to spend hours rehearsing every day either.
-All you really need is to know which points to hit when.
+All you really need to know is what points to hit, and when.
 But you need to know that backwards.
 Make sure you have very clear, logical links from one point to the next.
 Practice them out of order to make sure it's a logical link, not a memorized one.
 If the links have a logical progression it doesn't matter how blank your mind goes you will never get lost.
 You don't need to hold the whole speech in your head from beginning to end, all you need to know is the very next step.

 2. Read aloud daily:

 Or at least read aloud every day for the week leading up to your speech.
 Read from a newspaper or a book you've never read before, so that you're seeing the words for the first time as you're reading them (actors call this a “cold read”).
 It doesn't need to be much, half a page will do.
 Reading aloud is magical, the most important thing it does is speed up the brain-mouth connection.
 If you ever feel like your brain is goes a mile a minute and your mouth stumbles trying to keep up, this is a great way to smooth out those bumps.
 The other great thing that reading aloud does (providing you're reading something that is well written) is that it actually improves your vocabulary and grammar.
 You're essentially training the language part of your brain.
 Reading aloud daily will not only help you feel more comfortable in a performance setting, but also help ease the overall flow of your speech patterns.